 Athens is a medium-sized city located in the state of Alabama.
 With a population of 24,966 people and 13 constituent neighborhoods, Athens is the 24th largest community in Alabama.

 Athens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Athens is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Athens who work in office and administrative support (13.85%), sales jobs (11.04%), and management occupations (9.57%).

 Also of interest is that Athens has more people living here who work in computers and math than 95% of the places in the US.

 Athens is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Athens is a very ethnically-diverse city.
 The people who call Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Athens include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Athens include Irish, German, European, and French .

 The most common language spoken in Athens is English.
 Other important languages spoken here include Spanish and French.